BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: The BoreaRL Environment and Framework

 \subsection{Boreal Forest Simulator (BoreaRL-Sim)}

 The first part of our framework is a process-based simulator that models coupled energy, water, and carbon fluxes on a $n$-minute time step.
-The simulator incorporates several key components: a multi-node energy balance model spanning canopy, trunk, snow, and soil layers; a dynamic carbon cycle featuring light-use efficiency based GPP and temperature-sensitive respiration; a comprehensive water balance that includes snow dynamics; and stochastic modules for fire and insect disturbances that are conditioned on climate and stand state.
+The simulator incorporates several key components: a multi-node energy balance model spanning canopy, trunk, snow, and soil layers; a dynamic carbon cycle; a comprehensive water balance that includes snow dynamics; and stochastic modules for fire and insect disturbances that are conditioned on climate and stand state.
+The model uses standard, validated physical formulations found in major Land Surface Models like CLM5 \citep{Fisher2019, Lawrence2019} and CLASSIC \citep{Melton2020}.
 The simulator operates in two distinct modes: generalist mode, where each $H$-year episode is driven by unique, stochastically generated weather sequences with site parameters sampled from realistic ranges to ensure policy robustness across diverse conditions; and site-specific mode, which uses deterministic weather patterns and fixed site parameters for reproducible, location-targeted optimization.
 For detailed descriptions of the simulator's physics, management, and disturbance implementations, see Appendix~\ref{app:simulator}.